‘Real and Unreal Masculinities: The Celebrity Image in Anti-Trafficking Campaigns’ (with Sarah Steele) Journal of Gender Studies, 2015.

-“More than just a famous face: Exploring the Rise of the Celebrity Expert-Advocate through Anti-Trafficking Action by the Demi and Ashton Foundation” (with Sarah Steele), Crime, Media, Culture (accepted, forthcoming December 2014).
+“More than just a famous face: Exploring the Rise of the Celebrity Expert-Advocate through Anti-Trafficking Action by the Demi and Ashton Foundation” (with Sarah Steele), Crime, Media, Culture (December 2014).

 World Film Locations: Toronto, Ed.
 Ue, Intellect Books (April 2014)